 Use Your Resources:

 - line dry your laundry

 - use ceiling fans instead of air con

 - use window coverings to regulate heat and cold

 - laundry liquid

-What is the best ever green living tip you’ve heard?
+What is the best green living tip you’ve received?
 Do you have an amazing homemade stain remover recipe?
 (Because I really need one!)
-Let me know in the comments below how you are changing to live green…
+Let me know in the comments below…